mhdalik/Commands-Collection/README.md

     ```ssh username@your-hostinger-domain```

-   Replace u309054269 and your-hostinger-domain with your actual SSH username and server address.
+   Replace username and your-hostinger-domain with your actual SSH username and server address.
 3. Navigate to the specific project folder:

     ```cd ~/domains/abc.com```